-Now, this speedboat excursion: another one of my favorite moments from the tour, by far.
+Now, this speedboat excursion: another one of my favourite moments from the tour, by far.
 We basically spent the whole day on the water, going to 5 different sites: Monkey Beach, a secluded lagoon, (near) Maya Bay, Bamboo Beach, and a fishing village island.

 Monkey Beach, which we thought would be full of primates trying to snatch our cameras, sadly only had one monkey that came out during our time there.
 Although it was definitely cute, it became the focus of everyone’s attention – so pretty soon, people from other tour groups were crowding around and wouldn’t stop messing with it.
 As a result, we left early.
-People ruin everything, eh?
+People ruin everything, eh.